muggy8/improbable/from-me-to-me/X1IapY2Y.md

 Phanna gave me a suspicious look then shifted their gaze to Melody.

-Melody looked back nerviousely as well.
+Melody looked back nervously as well.

 "Phanna, stop scaring Melody please."
-I lemented to which Phanna replied with a sigh.
+I lamented to which Phanna replied with a sigh.

 "Ok, lets assume that you don't know what agriculture is.
 What have we been eating up to now?"
 Phanna questioned.

 "Animals that I've hunted.
-Obviousely."
+Obviously."

-My answer somehow filled Phanna's face with disgust and shock as Phanna looked down at the plate of food infront of them.
+My answer somehow filled Phanna's face with disgust and shock as Phanna looked down at the plate of food in front of them.

 "T-this used to be... a whole... living... animal?"
 Phanna stuttered.